 The JWST was scheduled to launch in October 2018, but NASA has pushed back the launch window a few times, citing a need for more time to integrate and test components.
 After a 2017 announcement moved it back to spring 2019, the agency announced in March 2018 that the launch window "now is targeted for approximately May 2020."
 When it does finally take off, the telescope will be launched on an Ariane 5 rocket from French Guiana, according to NASA.

 Editor's note: This article has been updated since it was first published in February 2016.

+The JWST was scheduled to launch in October 2018, but NASA has pushed back the launch window a few times, citing a need for more time to integrate and test components.
+Both the spacecraft element and the telescope itself passed a key testing milestone in May 2019, NASA announced, undergoing a final thermal vacuum test to ensure their hardware can handle the extreme conditions they'll encounter in space.

+Editor's note: This article has been updated since it was first published in February 2016.